 Description: When exiting LLS mode, the watchdog counter can increment in some cases.
-This can cause the watchdog to timeout earlier than expected in applications where the watchdog is enabled and LLS mode is used.
+This can cause the watchdog to timeout earlier than expected in applications where the watchdog is enabled

 Workaround: When entering or exiting from LLS mode, refresh watchdog to avoid triggering timeout event.